 Oh man, oh WOMAN, the women certainly told all this week, and oh how amazing their stories were.
 The Women Tell All episode started with Chris Harrison babbling about how every Bachelor season they have the Women Tell All Episode, and sometimes, ya know, there’s just not that much to talk about, but this season is SO special and dramatic.
 Oh please Chris Harrison, we’re not idiots.
 The Women Tell All consists necessarily each season of a stage full of women, and we all know that The Bachelor‘s very most favorite thing to do is pitting women against each other.

-It’s kind of darkly funny—jealousy between women is a thing that we learn from a sexist culture that tells us women have to fight over a man or a job or a book deal; it’s a biproduct of a culture that makes us feel invisible and starved for attention through not valorizing us or celebrating us, and making it harder for women to get the material stuff that many men get easily.
+It’s kind of darkly funny—jealousy between women is a thing that we learn from a sexist culture that tells us women have to fight each other for a man or a job or a book deal; it’s a biproduct of a culture that makes us feel invisible and starved for attention through making it harder for women to get the material stuff that many men get easily.
 As feminists we have to work to unlearn that internalized misogyny.
 But the thing is: The Bachelor takes that social message and makes it real in order to further perpetuate it.
 There is actually one boring dude that these lovely womyn have to fight over.
 They’re perpetuating competition amongst women because they are literally competing.
 And so the social norm of female jealousy and competition is so, and so on forever.
-And then we get to watch it in its fullest force on The Women Tell All.
+And we get to watch it in its fullest force on The Women Tell All.
 Continue reading

 Ugh Bachelor Nation, we are getting to that point in the show where we should all be glued to our TVs, but instead I am bored.
 Jade is gone, and I am sad.
 Britt is gone, and I miss her inspiring makeup and red Chucks.
 Farmer Chris is boring, and Whitney is boring, and Becca is boring, and Kaitlyn is refreshingly not that boring which makes it all the more depressing that she’s vying for a chance to live with a boring guy in a desolate town in Iowa.
 I don’t even know who to root for anymore—the one I like best?
 That she be banished to Arlington, Iowa?!